Some of the below information is in PDF format

 When is the next tax sale?

-Sacramento County public auction tax sales are held the last Monday in February each year.
+Sacramento County public auction tax sales are held the last Monday in February each year, with a follow-up sale in May or June.
 Properties not sold or postponed from the February public auction are normally offered at public auction the second Monday in May.
-You will need to read carefully the
+Please read the

 Public Auction Information (PDF format) for further information regarding Sacramento County's tax sale.